lukso-network/LIPs/LSPs/LSP-4-DigitalAsset-Metadata.md

             },
             ...
         ],
+        "icon": [ // SHOULD be used for LSP7 icons
-        "icon": [  // multiple sizes of the same icon {
+            // multiple sizes of the same icon
+            {
                 "width": Number,
                 "height": Number,